 I have determined to read Anne's Diary myself, but not without trepidation, well-founded when I read the first chapter and found it impossible without tears coming to the eye.
 Her language is so bright, vivid, full of life, but of course one knows that she died in Belsen-Bergen concentration camp in February 1945 - tragically like all the rest but in her case just a few months before liberation - and not gassed but of typhus.
 What a life as a writer and activist she would have had.

 I think everyone should read her story and why not also "Five Chimneys" (https://www.amazon.com/Five-Chimneys-Woman.../dp/0897333764) just to remind ourselves how evil Homo Sapiens can be.
 And that got me thinking about OTHER books which should be on a must-read curriculum.
 Here are a few for starters; what others could one recommend?

-Of course I KNEW of and a bit about her but reading her biography many years after WHS staggered me; she was just such a remarkable and beautiful person.
+Regarding Florence, of course I KNEW of and a bit about her but reading her biography many years after WHS staggered me; she was just such a remarkable and beautiful person.

 We should have read more biographies, too - reading about the lives and achievements of Isaac Newton, Michael Faraday and other great figures of the past is riveting - but I never did it till long after leaving school.

 It may be an age thing, but I think about Anne Frank almost every day, as I do about many others, strangely enough even WHS teachers I never knew such as Richard Cobb (https://www.whs-archives.net/staff/db/def.htm#cob) and Patrick Richardson (http://www.whs-archives.net/staff/mem/pr.htm) who also died too young - as indeed did Bob Rowlands, the latter two in car accidents.
 Dying is bad enough, but going" before your time" is especially tragic.